Answers to common questions, and things you should know

 -Our glazes are tested on Little Loafers by Highwater Clay.
 We recommend testing your Midnight Ceramics glaze on your clay body of choice to ensure safety and aesthetics before applying it to your pottery.

 Whats the best way to test a glaze?

 -The best way is to make a test tile!
 Test tiles should be the same clay body you intend to use, the same or similar thickness to the pots you usually make, stand about 3 inches tall vertical, and should have both textured and a non textured surface.
 Once you make some tiles, you can bisque fire them and apply glaze.
 For each glaze you want to test we suggest applying 2 coats to one tile and 3 to another.
 This will help you understand how color, and runniness changes depending on thickness.
 If you want to understand the glaze even more, you can also try putting the test tiles in different places in the kiln to see how different levels of heat and speeds of cooling can affect a glaze.

 Why is it important to test glazes before applying them to pots?

 -Glazes can be unpredictable, and even more so when you layer them together due to eutectics.
 A eutectic is a mixture of substances whose melting point is lower than the combined melting point of the two substances.
 A good example of this is salt water.
 Salt water has a melting point of -5° F, while salt melts at 1,474°F, and water melts at 32°F. When this happens to glazes, you can have 2 glazes that work beautifully at △5/△6 individually, but layered together create a eutectic that melts at △3, leaving you a terrible mess in your kiln.
-Always text a new glaze before applying it to a pot.
+Always test a new glaze before applying it to a pot.
 Even just a little bit of a second glaze along the rim of a tall pot can reach the shelf when eutectics get involved.

 What is a kitchen sink glaze?